-FTTC and FTTP are the two main types of fibre-optic broadband available in the UK.
+FTTC and FTTP are the two main types of fibre broadband available in the UK.

 FTTC = Fibre to the Cabinet